jgnewman/norlunda/grammar.md

 Some verbs are designed to show the possibility, intent, ability, or necessity of some action, as opposed to a real occurrence of action.
 We call these modal verbs.

-A good rule of thumb to determine whether or not a verb is modal is to ask whether or not it makes sense when using a noun as its direct object.
-For example, let’s look at the English words _eat_ and _can_ (to be able).
-The sentence “I eat a potato” makes prefect sense, however the sentence “I can a potato” does not. _Can_ only makes sense when used with other verbs, for example “I can eat”, meaning _can_ is modal.
+A good rule of thumb for detemining whether or not a verb is modal is to ask yourself whether or not it makes sense with a noun as its direct object.
+For example, consider the English words _eat_ and _can_ (as in, to be able).
+The sentence “I eat a potato” makes sense, but the sentence “I can a potato” does not. _Can_ only works when used with other verbs, for example “I can eat”, which tells us that _can_ is modal.
 In Norlunda, modal verbs take no suffix in the present tense.

 {: .showcase }
 Ik **kon** drinkan.